 Patients can undertake all exercises without restriction.

-Patients should avoid driving until their wounds are fully healed and they are free of pain.
-For most patients this will mean avoiding driving for 2 weeks following the surgery.
+Patients should avoid driving until they are free of pain, are no longer taking strong painkillers, and have complete control of the vehicle.
+For most patients this will mean avoiding driving for 1-2 weeks following the surgery.